Degenerate coupled-cluster theory: Theories

 These defining equations can also be reached by deleting some $\hat{P}_I$ operators from the $\Delta$CC ansatz in Sec.\ \ref{sec:DCC}.
-Since the proof of size-extensivity of $\Delta$CC theory (Sec.\ \ref{sec:size}) is independent of the projectors, this new SUMRCC theory is written with linked diagrams only and size-extensive.
-It is also convergent toward FCI, as proven in Sec.\ \ref{sec:reverse}.
-The deletion of the projectors makes the theory non-black-box, but it is still applicable to degenerate references just as well as to quasidegenerate or strong-correlation problems.
+Since size-extensivity seems to strongly depend on the model space (see Appendix), we can only speculate at this point that QCC theory is size-extensive for a CMS and degenerate multireference, but not for any GMS.
+It is convergent toward FCI, as proven in Sec.\ \ref{sec:reverse}.
+The deletion of the projectors makes the theory non-black-box, but also more suitable for strong-correlation problems, as the theory takes into account electron correlation within the internal space more fully.
+It should be noticed that $\Delta$CC theory is also applicable to any GMS.

-We shall implement this method in a determinant-based, general-order algorithm in Sec.\ \ref{sec:determinant} and examine its numerical performance in Sec.\ \ref{sec:Calc}.
-Henceforth, ``SUMRCC'' refers to the new ansatz postulated in this section.
+We implement the QCC method in a determinant-based, general-order algorithm in Sec.\ \ref{sec:determinant} and examine its numerical performance in Sec.\ \ref{sec:Calc}.
+In this article, we focus on $\Delta$CC theory (and QCC theory to a lesser extent) for degenerate multireferences, postponing a fuller investigation of QCC and $\Delta$CC theories for quasidegenerate multireferences in harder strong-correlation problems.